 2. Colour changes in the tongue and/or gums

 Checking the color of his tongue and gums is a good proactive measure to keep your dog’s body temperature cool.
 The tongue and gums can become dark red in color as the body temperature rises.
 A paler than normal color in the gums can also be a sign of heatstroke, as it can indicate oxygen deficiency.
 If you notice this, head indoors or for the shade and allow your dog access to plenty of cool water.
 If you think oxygen depletion is occurring, call your vet or get to an emergency vet department immediately.

 We have the perfect solution to keep your pet comfortable and safe from Heatstroke!

 If your dog is lethargic, not getting up, or off-balance, these can all be very serious signs of heatstroke that should never be ignored.
-This behaviour can be the result of internal organ damage brought on by excessive heat.
+This behavior can be the result of internal organ damage brought on by excessive heat.

 Remember, dogs can’t tell us they’re in distress.
 While we often think of them as just another family member, we must remember that our dogs can’t tell us they’re too hot or don’t feel well.
 By the time they’re showing outward signs of distress, the situation can already be extremely serious.

-It’s up to us to take every precaution to keep our pooches safe from overheating whether outdoors, indoors, or travelling in a vehicle.
+It’s up to us to take every precaution to keep our pooches safe from overheating whether outdoors, indoors, or traveling in a vehicle.
 Wherever your dog happens to be accompanying you, pack plenty of fresh water and select activities where it will be easy to find shade and cool temps.

-If your pet will be accompanying you anywhere that will require her spending time alone in a vehicle or RV, make sure you have a proper pet temperature monitor.
+If your pet will be accompanying you anywhere that will require her to spend time alone in a vehicle or RV, make sure you have a proper pet temperature monitor.
 This ensures the vehicle stays at a safe temperature.
 These monitors can be used inside your home while you’re away too.